Chinese micro dramas slammed for ‘vilifying women’ amid regulatory clampdown

 Micro dramas have been criticised for melodramatic storylines that perpetuate gender stereotypes, portraying women as evil daughters-in-law, toxic mothers-in-law, or lascivious mistresses.

-SINGAPORE: Chinese micro dramas have been slammed for perpetuating harmful stereotypes about women as authorities tighten regulations on the booming, multibillion-dollar industry.
+SINGAPORE: China's Communist Party (CCP) has hit out publicly at micro dramas for perpetuating harmful stereotypes about women as authorities tighten regulations on the booming, multibillion-dollar industry.

-A Tuesday (Feb 18) commentary by People’s Daily, the flagship newspaper of China’s Communist Party, described how micro dramas often reduce women to one-dimensional characters, be it the evil mother-in-law or daughter-in-law, scheming mistress, or even a “vase” - beautiful but vacant.
+A Tuesday (Feb 18) commentary published by the official WeChat account of People’s Daily, the CCP's flagship newspaper, described how micro dramas often reduce women to one-dimensional characters, be it the evil mother-in-law or daughter-in-law, scheming mistress, or even a “vase” - beautiful but vacant.

 “In (some popular) micro dramas, women are almost exclusively stereotyped and even stigmatised, amplifying their faults … this is not logical and does not fit common sense,” the article stated.